My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

 But that was not all.
 I even laughed about it.
 That was the moment when I realized how easy it is to become dull.

-Because the slugs that eat the molluscicide iron phosphate, do not die immediately.
+Because slugs that eat the molluscicide iron phosphate do not die immediately.
 No, they die very slowly after they have eaten the poison.

 The iron closes their digestive tract, and they cannot swallow anymore.
-Thus, they slowly starve which takes several days.
+This means they starve slowly over several days.

-At that time I realized that this form of death is torture and I knew that I could no longer watch this happening.
+I realized then that this form of death is torture and I knew that I could no longer watch this happening.
 I could no longer participate, and I felt the urge to resist.

 But unfortunately, I did not act very skillfully and therefore ran into walls.

-I was not alone with my criticism, but especially my bosses did not want to know about it.
+I was not alone in my criticism, but my bosses did not want to know about it.

-But during this time the plan was born to write slug control guidelines for all gardeners and farmers for whom poison is not a solution.
+But during this time the plan to write slug control guidelines for all gardeners and farmers for whom poison is not a solution was hatched.

-As a result of what happened in Plum Village, I was looking for valid alternatives, and I found many.
+As a result of what happened in Plum Village, I looked for suitable alternatives, and I found many.

-This website is the result of this search.
-Here anybody willing to go another way can find poison-free means to deal with the slugs in the garden.
+This website is the result of my research.
+Here, anyone willing to go another way can find poison-free means to deal with slugs in the garden.

-It is also possible to slowly restore the equilibrium between snails, slugs, and their natural predators, as it usually occurs everywhere in nature.
+It is also possible to slowly restore the equilibrium between snails, slugs, and their natural predators, as this usually occurs everywhere in nature.

-There, too, a rethinking has slowly taken place, because the use of poison is too much in dissent with the Buddhist values of Plum Village.
+On Happy Farm, too, a rethinking has slowly taken place, because the use of poison goes against the Buddhist values of Plum Village.

-Also, it became clear that slug pellets are not a successful long-term solution.
-It is just a fight against symptoms.
+It also became clear there that slug pellets are not a successful long-term solution.
+They are just a fight against symptoms.

 I often hear that the Spanish slug would have no native enemies since it would have immigrated from Spain.

-The Spanish slug is a Central European as recent genetic research has shown.
+The Spanish slug is Central European, as recent genetic research has shown.

 And slugs certainly have many enemies.
-Otherwise, we could not set our foot out of the door without stepping on one of them.
+Otherwise, we would not be able to set our foot outside the door without stepping on one of them.

-So do not lose hope.
-It is possible to settle their enemies and restore the natural balance.
+So, do not lose hope.
+It is possible to settle their enemies – birds, hedgehogs, toads, etc. – and to restore the natural balance in your garden.

-On the Happy Farm, they have an advantage, because there still live a lot of fireflies.
-And fireflies are one of the worst enemies of slugs and snails.
+On Happy Farm, they have an advantage, because a lot of fireflies still live there.
+And fireflies are one of slugs’ and snails’ worst enemies.

 But unfortunately, they are susceptible to light smog and insecticides.
 That is why in most places fireflies are already extinct.
-And once extinct it is complicated to reintroduce them to the garden.
+And once extinct, reintroducing them to an area is complicated.

 (It helps to use only warm-white LEDs from 1000 to 3000 Kelvin.
-Because it is the cold blue light – above 3000 Kelvin – which affects the insects much more.
-Most of them can not even see the warm red light.)
+Because it is the cold blue light – above 3000 Kelvin – that affects insects much more.
+Most insects cannot even see warm red light.)

-Fortunately, many other insects like to eat slugs like ground beetles, flies or harvestmen.
+Fortunately, many other insects – such as ground beetles, flies or harvestmen – like to eat slugs.

 The extinction of insects in many places and the rise of slugs and snails seem to be secretly connected.